nkatzz/asal/README.md

   --mcts_children <n>   number of children nodes to consider in MCTS.
   --coverage_first      higher priority to predictive performance optimization constraints over model size ones.
   --min_attrs           minimize the number of attributes that appear in a model.
-  --warns_off           suppress warnings from Clingo .
+  --warns_off           suppress warnings from Clingo.
   --predicates {equals,neg,lt,at_most,at_least,increase,decrease} [{equals,neg,lt,at_most,at_least,increase,decrease} ...]
                         List of predicates to use for synthesizing transition guards.
                         These are necessary for adding proper generate and test